 Naturally, the best and most scenic time to witness this extraordinary phenomenon is when the surrounding mountains and forest are carpeted with blissful untouched snow.
-The region usually receives heavy snowfall during the winter months (December-March), though January and February are believed to be the best time of year.
-That being said, the monkeys still frequent the hot-springs during the summer months.
+The region usually receives heavy snowfall during the winter months (December-March), though January and February are believed to be the best time of the year.
+That being said, the monkeys still frequent the hot springs during the summer months.
 Therefore the park is still open all year.
-The park employees will even entice the monkeys to stay by leaving food for them around the pools surroundings.
+The park employees will even entice the monkeys to stay by leaving food for them around the surroundings of the pool.

-The Jigokudani Snow Monkey Park is in region of Yamanouchi in the Shimotakai district of Nagano.
-“Jigokudani” is translated to “Hell Valley”, due to the highly volcanic area to which its situated.
+The Jigokudani Snow Monkey Park is in the region of Yamanouchi in the Shimotakai district of Nagano.
+“Jigokudani” is translated to “Hell Valley”, due to the highly volcanic area in which it’s situated.
 This is most obvious when you see large amounts of steam oozing out from the harsh environment.
-More importantly would be the boiling water which supplies several inns and ryokans (traditional guesthouse) in the surrounding mountain towns with water for their onsens.
+More important, would be the boiling water which supplies several inns and ryokans (traditional guesthouses) in the surrounding mountain towns with water for their onsens.
 The park itself is just on the outskirts of the town Yudanaka Onsen.
 The park also fits within the ranges of Shiga Kogen National Park.

 Step 1 – Head to Nagano

 First, you’ll need to head to the city of Nagano just to the south of the mountain ranges.
 The most common routes are from Tokyo in the east or from the south as far as Nagoya via Matsumoto.
 There are also routes available from the north from such places as Niigata, though they tend to be more expensive and less frequent.
 Whichever direction you’re headed from, you’ll have two options: